-The difference between COUNTIFS and COUNTIF is that COUNTIF function counts cells with a single criterion, while COUNTIFS can count cells with one or multiple criteria.
+The difference between the COUNTIFS function and the COUNTIF function is that the COUNTIF function counts cells that meet a single criterion.
+In contrast, the COUNTIFS function can count cells with one or multiple criteria.

 = COUNTIFS(Range 1, Criteria 1, Range 2, Criteria 2…)